bydariogamer/py101forpygamers/source/pygame/intro.rst

 to close window application closes.
 Congratulations!
 You have done your first Pygame application.

+.. note:: Code runs in a busy loop and high CPU usage is expected result.

 .. index:: Events, Eventloop, Handling events

 Events